 6. Create online courses

-The online education market is projected to be worth $300.3 million in 2028, at a compounding annual growth rate of 23.6%.
+The online education global market is projected to be worth $848 billion in 2030, at a compounding annual growth rate of 23.6%.
 Capture the millions of customers who pay for premium education with an online course.

 Monetize your skill by creating an online course around something you have deep knowledge in.
 From pottery to cooking, there’s bound to be someone looking to get better at whatever you have to share.